notreallyryan/PHMM/README.md

 [add image later]

-_Note: Steps 1, 2, and 3 are done simultaneously in this implementation so that each model only requires one pass through___ _Additional Note: The use of objects as Nodes allows for better envisioning of the model.
+_Note: Steps 1, 2, and 3 are done simultaneously in this implementation so that each model only requires one pass through_ <br />
+_Additional Note: The use of objects as Nodes allows for better envisioning of the model.
 However, the same model could be achieved using a single 2D array._

 ### The Modified Forwards Algorithm